CARSON CITY WEATHER You accessed this page on Saturday, 15-Aug-2020 08:13:54 GMT.

 I'm Ben Terry, going by the moniker "NeonAce" here on tilde.club.
-I also have a personal site at Dreamcloud Academy where I play with web tech and keep my own personal "Cloud" and collaborate with friends, etc. I'm from Carson City, Michigan and I work in I.T. at a hospital for a living.
+I also have a personal site at Dreamcloud Academy where I play with web tech and keep my own personal "Cloud" and collaborate with friends, etc. I have another site on Neocities dedicated to my Street Fighter RPG Fandom called Street Fighter Paradise.
+I'm from Carson City, Michigan and I work in I.T. at a hospital for a living.
 For entertainment I play role-playing games and enjoy playing music, mostly on guitar.
 My plan for my web space here is to just relish having it be a personal web page where I post things related to my interests and experiment a bit with using HTML.
 Even though I work in I.T., I don't have a lot of web coding experience and I'm totally a "Look up examples and copy them" level operator on that front.
 I look forward to checking out what everyone is doing.

 May 5th, 2020: Life Finds a Way